Migraine

 • Confusion or changes in awareness

-If you have migraine symptoms and would like medical advice without needing to leave the house, you can book an online appointment with a Tend doctor through your app.
+If you have migraine symptoms and would like medical advice without leaving the house, you can book an online doctor appointment with a Tend doctor through your app.